 “The check’s in the mail.”
 This idiom is a pain point for many small businesses.
-Collecting on overdue invoices is a necessary slog that, unfortunately, most companies face at one time or another.
+Collecting on overdue invoices is a necessary slog that, unfortunately, most business owners face at one time or another.
 Devoting resources to this work can be frustrating, as it takes time and focus away from serving other customers and improving core business competencies.
 But, businesses need money to survive, so entrepreneurs do what they need to make sure the cash continues flowing.
 Following are some ideas to help stay on top of receivables management and to keep operations seamless while handling unpaid invoices.

 Tips for Collecting Outstanding and Unpaid Invoices